Empire Records: Production

+Tunney said she shaved her head for the film because Allan told her studio executives thought she was "too cute to be depressed", but cutting her hair was a precarious scene because she cut her real hair and could only do so once.

 Exteriors for the record store facade were filmed at 15 South Front Street in Wilmington, North Carolina, in a nightclub, then known as The Palladium, that had a few feet of space converted into a replica of the store set which was located at Carolco (now Screen Gems) studios, and backed with a large picture of the rest of the store.

 Exteriors in the Wilmington, North Carolina area also include Riverfront Park; Caffe Phoenix at 9 South Front Street; Cape Fear Memorial Bridge; Wrightsville Beach.

-Interiors for the record store, as a vast, two-story building was constructed in a warehouse, with views out windows constructed in forced perspective, not CGI.
+Interiors for the two-level record store were built in a warehouse, with views out windows constructed in forced perspective, not CGI.
 Allan Moyle's then-wife Dianna Miranda is Lilly, on rollerskates (scenes deleted).

-Interiors for the Atlantic City casino were constructed out of the Coconut Grove room at the Ambassador Hotel on Wilshire Boulevard in Los Angeles (Regency President Michael Nathanson's then-girlfriend (Kimber Sissons, as Kimber Monroe) is the woman who tells Lucas, “You’re sex”).
+Interiors for the Atlantic City casino were constructed out of the Coconut Grove room at the Ambassador Hotel on Wilshire Boulevard in Los Angeles (Regency President Michael Nathanson's then-girlfriend (Kimber Sissons, as Kimber Monroe) is the woman who tells Lucas, "You're sex").

 Exteriors for Corey Mason's House were filmed at Forest Hills Drive.

 The Rex Manning music video "Say No More, Mon Amour" was shot prior to principal photography, and was shot on Wrightsville Beach in North Carolina in one day.
 It was intended to be only a 17-second dance move piece for the main actors to make fun of in the film.
 Jordan Dawes, the director of the music video, shot for the entire day and gave the producers a complete music video that was almost five minutes in length.

-Tobey Maguire asked director Allan Moyle to release him from his part in the film, Moyle agreed, and all of Maguire's scenes were deleted from the final film, and Maguire then sought help for a drinking problem.
+Tobey Maguire asked director Allan Moyle to release him from the film, due to what media reports described as unspecified "emotional difficulties" Maguire faced during production.
+Moyle agreed, and all of Maguire's scenes were removed from the final film, and Maguire then sought help for a drinking problem.

 Release

-The film was supposed to be a wide release, that got pulled back to a two-week run on very few screens, due to the negative second test screening reviews from a Latino audience, after the positive reviews from a suburban white audience.

-Instead of 1,000-plus screens, they put it on 87.
-Instead of flooding malls in cities across the country, it showed in four.
-There was no premiere; no national advertising campaign.
+The film was initially scheduled for a wide release after early positive responses from largely white test audiences.
+However, sharply negative reviews from heavily Hispanic audiences led to a change in strategy and thus Empire Records received a limited two-week run on very few screens, only 87 screens by one account, and with no substantial advertising.